debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

   Optional.
 Name of the UNIX group which will be set as the primary group of a given account.
 If ``group`` is not specified, ``name`` will be used automatically to create the corresponding UNIX group.

+``private_group``
+  Optional, boolean.
+If specified and ``False``, the role will not try to directly manage the specified UNIX ``group`` used with a given UNIX account.
+  This is useful if you want to set a primary UNIX group that's used in other places and which you might not want to remove with the UNIX account.

 ``groups``
   Optional.
 List of UNIX groups to which a given UNIX account should belong.